OlgaMaraeva/Scroll_Text_Animation/README.md

 Every animation starts when h tag will be inside top half of the screen.

-I am planning to add extra animation effect in the future.
+I am planning to add extra animation effects in the future.

 Enjoy!:)